Free Taylor County Public Records Search: Criminal, Court, Marital

 Office hours are Monday through Friday, from 8 a.m. to 4:30 p.m.

-How To Execute a Taylor County Background Check
+How To Perform a Taylor County Background Check

 Background checks are used to verify someone’s identity and to confirm whether or not someone has a criminal record.
 Businesses and nonprofits often conduct them as part of the screening process for potential employees or volunteers.
 It’s also common to undergo a background check when applying for a professional or firearms license.